-Crime Prevention Tips
+Crime Prevention

 No community is 100% crime free.
 A university campus is not unlike any other community with the same problems and concerns.
 Although the incidence of serious crime at Lincoln is low, Public Safety encourages all members of the University community to learn good crime prevention habits.
 Most crimes are crimes of opportunity and can be avoided with a little planning and common sense.
 Good crime prevention is simply learning how to avoid becoming a victim.
 Public Safety recognizes the types of problems that occur on campus and designs its crime prevention programs to respond to these situations.
-Take a minute to read these crime prevention tips.
-They could help you.